Shelton State Fine Arts

 Home > Upcoming Shows > Graceland

-In Graceland, Rootie faces off with Bev, a fellow Elvis fan, in a poignant and humorous rivalry to be the first to tour the King's mansion.
+In Graceland, Rootie faces off with Bev, a fellow Elvis fan, in a poignant and humorous competition to be the first to tour the King's mansion.
 Audiences are then transported back in time for Asleep on the Wind, in which a young Rootie shares a heartfelt moment with her brother, Beau.
 His wisdom and stories help shape her future.
 Together, these complementary, one-act plays explore love, loss, and the surprising bonds that tie us together.

 Performances & Tickets